p2eengineering/kalp-studio-documentation/docs/Getting-started/KS-Query/How-to-view-your-Dashboard-and-subscription-details.md

 <link  href="https://fonts.googleapis.com/css2?family=Source+Sans+3:ital,wght@0,200..900;1,200..900&display=swap"  rel="stylesheet">  <link  rel="stylesheet"  href="https://fonts.googleapis.com/icon?family=Material+Icons">

 # How to view your Dashboard & Subscription Details

+!!!
+Tip

+    To proceed with the flow, one must first select the Blockchain and network, then create or select an active API authentication key, and finally retrieve all APIs.

+!!!
+Info

+    Users can currently select only the KALP DLT chain and the Test Net network.
+Support for other options, such as Ethereum and Binance, will be introduced in upcoming releases.
 ## Introduction

 The **KS Query Dashboard** is your centralized hub for managing API requests, monitoring usage, and exploring subscription details.
 It provides a comprehensive overview of your plan's performance and usage statistics, ensuring transparency and efficiency in accessing blockchain data.
 Whether you're a developer or a business professional, understanding your subscription and API metrics is crucial for effective resource management.
 In this guide, we'll walk you through the process of navigating the dashboard and accessing your subscription details, helping you make the most of the KS Query platform.